gjtorikian/what_you_say/README.md

 # WhatYouSay

-Quick and easy natural language detection.
+Quick and easy natural language detection wrapping the [Whatlang Rust crate](https://github.com/greyblake/whatlang-rs).
 Instantly identify the source language of a piece of text.

 ![What you say!!](https://user-images.githubusercontent.com/64050/224237944-ceb2570c-d544-474a-8c91-41433efdee43.png)